frank184/ratable/README.md

 `ratable.ratee_rate(attributes)`: Creates a Rating for the ratee in question and for the rater passed in the parameters.

 `ratable.rater_rate(attributes)`: Creates a Rating for the rater in question and for the ratee passed in the parameters.

+`ratable.rate(attributes={rater: rater, value: value})`: Creates a Rating for the ratee in question and for the rater passed in the parameters.

+`ratable.rate(attributes={ratee: ratee, value: value})`: Creates a Rating for the rater in question and for the ratee passed in the parameters.

+`ratable.rate(attributes={rater: rater, ratee: ratee, value: value})`: Will not work!

 `ratee.ratings.by_rater(rater)`: `Ratable::Rating` scope that returns a ratee's ratings for a particular rater.